pulumi/foundational-training/module-03-intro-k8s/exercises/README.md

     KUBECONFIG=kubeconfig.yml k9s
     ```

-1. Import the Pulumi Kubernetes provider and add a reference to your Pulumi program:
+1. Install the Pulumi Kubernetes provider and add a reference to your Pulumi program:

     ```bash
     npm i @pulumi/kubernetes